Xon77/Live4Life/README.md

 ### Setup

 The code does not take the form of a SuperCollider quark (i.e. external library) or classes, since I would have been unable to build this tool if I had to recompile the programme each time I had to change the code.
-Due to this experimental nature based on trial and error, it consists of environment variables collecting arrays, dictionaries and functions spread roughly in three files to execute for:
+Due to this experimental nature based on trial and error, it consists of environment variables collecting arrays, dictionaries and functions spread roughly in three files within the [folder](/4Live4Life_Project) `4Live4Life_Project` to execute for:

 * initializing a collection of thousands of synthDefs, with a few dozen synthesis types for each envelope type and for each spatial algorithm and a library of trajectories for some algorithms,